juristr/juristr.github.com/_posts/2012-09-23-im-relocating-my-domain-site-and-blog.md

 tags: []
 ---
 {% include JB/setup %}
 About six years ago I decided to create a Blogger account and start blogging.
-That worked perfectly and it was a good way to start blogging.
+That worked perfectly and it was a good way to start.
 However, now I think it's time to change.

 ## Changing the Domain
 I will no longer continue blogging under [blog.js-development.com](http://blog.js-development.com) but rather under the domain [juristr.com](http://juristr.com).
-I think it's a more meaningful and representative domain name as I'm present with that acronym at a [variety](http://github.com/juristr) [of services](http://twitter.com/juristr).
-It stands for "Juri Strumpflohner" (as you might have guessed).
-I thought about using juristrumpflohner.com, however that seemed to long and hard to remember ;).
+I think it's a more meaningful and representative domain name as I'm present with that acronym on a [variety](http://github.com/juristr) [of services](http://twitter.com/juristr).

 Still, [blog.js-development.com](http://blog.js-development.com) will remain as it is and I will keep it for now.
 Too many pages link to it in order to simply cut it off.
-What I did however is to migrate all six years of posting on js-development to juristr.com in order to preserve them.
+What I did however is to migrate all six years of posting from js-development to juristr.com in order to preserve them.

 ## Changing the Blog Engine
 I'm not only going to change the domain, but mainly the blogging engine.
-Yep, juristr.com is no more hosted on blogger, but on [Github](http://github.com) instead.
+Yep, juristr.com is no more hosted on blogger, but on [Github](http://github.com) instead powered by [Jekyll](https://github.com/mojombo/jekyll).
 The guys there just do an amazing job.
-They created [Jekyll](https://github.com/mojombo/jekyll), a static site generator which now also powers juristr.com.

-## Why?
+### Why?
+I'm not going to much into the details.
+Here are the main reasons why I switched:

+1. **Ease of posting** - I'm a purely technical writer.
+Most of my articles and posts contain source code.
+Moreover I have very little time to write down my posts.
+So my usual approach is to write down some draft points when I encounter some interesting stuff for then expanding them later to a properly structured post ready for being published.
+Blogger makes it really hard to post source code.
+You continuously have to switch between the HTML and WYSIWYG view fumbling around with tedious formattings..because I think format and style is important after all.
+Jekyll has Markdown support which I love.
+It's like LaTeX, you concentrate on the content, not on the styling.
+2. **Full control** - Jekyll gives me full control over my content.
+It's on GitHub, remember?
+So it is basically a collection of static files
+3. Flexibility
+4. Source controlled

 Why I changed from Blogger to Jekyll and Github?

 1. Flexibility